 Drug counselors need help staying sober.

-Substance Abuse counselors have recognized this for a long time.
+Substance Abuse Counselors have recognized this for a long time.
 They are at high risk of relapse by virtue of spending all day talking about drugs with their clients.
 Sponsors should have sponsors and therapists need to see another mental health professional.

 In substance abuse counseling it is common, almost universal for the counselor to be in recovery and often they are still attending meetings.

-Mental health staff need self care also.
+Mental health staff needs self-care also.

 What we do not hear nearly enough about is the number of mental health professionals who are in some form of mental health recovery.
-Our professional schools are still too under the influence of those Freudian’s who never self-disclose anything to anyone.
-But a whole bunch of mental health professionals have told me privately that they have struggled with or are in recovery from some mental illness or other.
+Our professional schools are still too under the influence of those Freudians who never self-disclose anything to anyone.
+But a whole bunch of mental health professionals has told me privately that they have struggled with or are in recovery from some mental illness or other.
 If not them then they have a relative or friend who has that issue.

 Why else would you want to work in this field if you or someone you knew had not had to overcome an issue?

 Incredibly that mental health professional who entered the field because someone helped them create a happy life, once they are in the field, becomes too embarrassed to talk about their own issues.
-Some have even been threatened with loss of job or friends if they self-disclose this item.
-Peer counselors and members of self-help groups are at special risk to think that having “fixed” themselves they can now stop working on themselves and just help others.
+Some have even been threatened with the loss of job or friends if they self-disclose this item.
+Peer counselors and members of self-help groups are at a special risk to think that having “fixed” themselves they can now stop working on themselves and just help others.
 This is a relapse waiting to happen.

-If you work in this field, as a professional, a peer or even a volunteer, you need to stay connected to a support system that can help your recovery and that may mean you need to continue to go to meetings or see a professional.
+If you work in this field, as a professional, a peer, or even a volunteer, you need to stay connected to a support system that can help your recovery and that may mean you need to continue to go to meetings or see a professional.

-So what about other professions self care?
+So what about other profession’s self-care?

 It is Sunday, I wrote this on another day and scheduled it to appear later, but it is being posted on a Sunday.
 Which brings up the question – who – mostly works on Sundays?

-First thing that comes to mind is what about religious leaders?
+The first thing that comes to mind is what about religious leaders?

 One way of understanding churches and similar institutions is that they are hospitals for the spiritually sick.
 Many recovery programs include spirituality or religion as parts of the life that need to be included in your recovery plan.

-So do religious leaders, pastors, priests, rabbis, Imam and so forth ever need spiritual guidance or are those guys and gals that close to spiritual perfection?
+So do religious leaders, pastors, priests, rabbis, Imam and so forth ever need spiritual guidance, or are those guys and gals that close to spiritual perfection?
 Far as I know there are relatively few perfect people on earth and the ones who think they are there, that they have arrived at perfection, they are at the highest risk of taking a wrong turn into thinking that they need to take over and do the job of being God.

 Does anyone out there know – do pastors see other pastors?
 They can’t very well go to church can they, what with having to work every single Sunday.